 GASB requires an analysis of significant variances between the original budget and final budget amounts and between final budget amounts and actual budget results.
-The tobacco settlement proceeds were higher by \$520,988 from initial budget to final budget and actual.
-The budget was revised when actual MSA payment was received in 2018 at a much larger amount than previous year.
-The interest income was higher than initial and revised budget by about \$86,000.
-As discussed previously, this was due to the Federal Reserve interest rate hikes in 2018.
-The bond principal payment was set at the initial budget to \$350,000 as this was close to the 2017 payment.
-As the MSA payment for 2018 came in, the budget was revised to the slow pay estimation of \$1,080,000 to reflect the higher than anticipated revenue.
-The actual payment was \$1,185,000, higher by \$105,000 than the revised budget.
+The tobacco settlement proceeds were higher by approximately \$771,000 from budget to actual.
+The budget was based on previous year's payment and due to the ending of credits to participating manufacturers; the actual 2020 receipt was higher.
+The interest income was lower than initial budget by about \$50,000.
+As discussed previously, this was due to the Federal Reserve interest rate reductions in 2020 due to the ongoing health crisis and economic fallout.
+The bond principal payment was set at a previous amortization schedule from BLX for the budget.
+The actual principal payment each year is based on actual MSA payment, therefore, the actual payment will always differ from the budgets.
+Budgeted interest was over actual interest by about \$27,800.
+This interest will adjust with actual principal payments and will, like principal payments, always be different from budgeted.